OU Profiles homepage Edit my profile User guide Accessibility Statement

 Professional biography

-Olga Andrianova is an established expert in sustainable work practices, organisational responses to climate change, and employee engagement in corporate sustainability.
-She has extensive experience in workplace learning, organisational change, and social responsibility across research, policy, teaching, and industry.
-Since 2023, she has been a Lecturer in Management at the Open University (OU) teaching on MSc HRM and CMDA programmes.
+Olga Andrianova is an expert in sustainable working practices, how organisations respond to climate change, and employee involvement in corporate sustainability.
+She has wide experience in workplace learning, organisational change, and social responsibility, gained through research, policy work, teaching, and industry.

-Olga leads the Common Good HRM Research Cluster as subcluster under REEF, which connects scolars and practictioners who examine human resource management (HRM) through the lens of societal well-being, social justice, and sustainability.
-Her research explores how low-tier leaders, particularly front-line managers (FLMs), navigate sustainability challenges, highlighting power dynamics, resource inequalities, and employee voice in shaping workplace transitions toward environmental responsibility.
-She is particularly interested in how HRM systems can facilitate or constrain collective action for sustainability and equity.
+Olga leads the Common Good HRM Research Cluster, part of REEF, which brings together scholars and practitioners interested in human resource management, social justice, and sustainability.
+Her research looks at how front-line managers and low-level leaders deal with sustainability challenges, focusing on power, resource differences, and employee voices in workplace changes.
+She is especially interested in how HR systems can support or hinder collective efforts for sustainability and fairness.

 Previously, Olga held academic positions at the University of Exeter Business School, including Industrial Impact Fellow Lecturer in Science, Innovation, Technology, and Entrepreneurship (SITE) at the Penryn Campus and Lecturer in Management at the Exeter Campus.